 All things considered, I have to say MS Teams takes the win in this round — bots or no bots — due to its extensive support options.

-Microsoft Teams offers superior security
+Discord vs Teams security features: Microsoft Teams offers superior security

 I don’t compromise when it comes to the security and compliance of the apps I use — and neither should you.

-Discord’s security features are the following:
+Even on paper, Discord’s security features are somewhat lacking, promising:

 - Data encryption (encrypting messages in transit (TLS) and encrypting voice data with AES),